jonschlinkert/preserve/README.md

 </ul>
 ```

 For the record, this is just a random example, I've had very few issues with js-beautify in general.
-Poing being that with or without js-beautify, this kind of token mangling does happen sometimes when you use formatters, beautifiers or similar tools.
+But with or without js-beautify, this kind of token mangling does happen sometimes when you use formatters, beautifiers or similar tools.

 ## Install
 #### Install with [npm](npmjs.org)